MECH476-FA22/Portouw-MECH476/README.md

 # Portouw-MECH476
 Brad Portouw's work for MECH 476 at CSU
 Stuff I wrote on my laptop
-This is a line from Rstudio
+This is a line from Rstuido